weaviate/weaviate-io/_posts/blog/2022-11-15-tutorial-backup-and-restore-in-weaviate.md

 ### Cloud storage systems
 Note, you can also configure Weaviate backup to work with **cloud storage systems** like **Google Cloud Storage** (**GCS**) and **S3-compatible blob storage** (like **AWS S3** or **MinIO**).

-Each requires a different Weaviate backup module (`backups-gcs` and `backups-s3`), configuration parameters and authentication.
+Each requires a different Weaviate backup module (`backup-gcs` and `backup-s3`), configuration parameters and authentication.

 ### Learn more
 Check our documentation to learn more about: